sjnakib/portfolio-v3/specification.md

 - **Styling**:
   - Tailwind CSS with shadcn/ui components for consistent design language
   - CSS variables for tokens and theme customization
-  - Support for both light and dark modes with smooth transitions
+  - Support for both light and dark modes with smooth transitions (dark mode as default)

 ### UI/UX Components
 - **Animations**: CSS animations for polished, performant transitions and micro-interactions